raiden-network/raiden/CONTRIBUTING.md

 Why are these rules important?
 All tools that consume git repos and show you information treat the first 80 characters as a title.
 Even Github itself does this.
 And the git history looks really nice and neat if these simple rules are followed.

+### Encoding

+Addresses should follow "sandwich encoding" so that each point of entry does its own encoding into binary but the core programmatic API accepts only binary.
+Thus we setup the following rules:

+- Programmatic API should only expect binary and break if it accepts anything else.
+It should do type checking on its input and provide meaningful error for hex encoded addresses or length mismatch.
+- All other places from which we receive addresses need to do their own encoding from whatever the input encoding is to binary.
+Such places are: CLI, Rest-API e.t.c.
+- All modules which generate output to the outside world should also encode from binary to whatever the expected output encoding of that module is.
+Such places are stdout, communication with the ethereum node e.t.c.

 ### Coding Style

 #### Python